Ben Uri Research Unit

 Erich Kahn artist

 Erich Kahn was born into a Jewish family in Stuttgart, Germany in 1904 and studied at the Stuttgart Art Academy and the Paris atelier of Fernand Léger.
 Following the rise of Nazism and the introduction of anti-Semitic legislation, he was held in Welzheim concentration camp, fleeing to England upon his release in 1939.
-He was subsequently interned in 1940 as an 'enemy alien' at Hutchinson Camp on the Isle of Man, largely neglected by the British art establishment after his release, but exhibiting within a Jewish and an émigré context.
+He was subsequently interned in 1940 as an 'enemy alien' at Hutchinson Camp on the Isle of Man, where he contributed to artistic life in camp.
+Largely neglected by the British art establishment after release, he continued exhibiting within a Jewish and an émigré context.

 Born: 1904 Stuttgart, Germany